keremburakyilmaz/website-fingerprinting/README.md

 | **Incognito** | 0.63            | +0.19 uniqueness |

 __Interpretation:__
 - Incognito isolates cookies, localStorage, and session identifiers, altering navigator.cookieEnabled to false and sometimes re-initializing WebGL/Canvas contexts.
 This explains the ~%43 uniqueness rise.
-By making each session unique, users are more untraceble than default.
+By making each session unique, users are less traceble than default.

 #### 2.4.3 Effects of uBlock Origin Extension: